microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/New-MgUserCalendar.md

 # New-MgUserCalendar

 ## SYNOPSIS
-Create a new calendar for a user.
+Create new navigation property to calendars for users

 ## SYNTAX